 Our margins may be reduced and costs increased which would have a material adverse effect on our business and financial position.
-The two primary factors that pose this risk include increased manufacturing costs or currency fluctuations.
+The primary factors that pose this risk include selling prices, increased manufacturing costs or currency fluctuations.

 Increases in our costs to manufacturing products or conducting development work may decrease our margins or cause us to suffer a loss on the manufactured products.
 Additionally, we may suffer decreased margins due to the global reach of our business exposing us to market risk from changes in foreign currency exchange rates.
-While the majority of our cash reserves and expenses are in Australian dollars, we continue to deal in other currencies, particularly in the United States and Europe, which may increase costs and decrease revenues incurred in foreign currencies.
+The majority of our cash reserves are in US dollars and expenses are in Australian dollars, and we are exposed to foreign exchange exposure particularly when we have to convert our US dollar cash reserves into Australian dollars to fund our operations.
 Additionally, we use, from time to time, financial instruments, primarily foreign currency forward contracts to hedge certain forecasted foreign currency commitments arising from trade accounts receivables, trade accounts payable and fixed purchase obligations.
 These hedging activities are largely dependent upon the accuracy of our forecasts and as such, our foreign currency forward contracts may not cover our full exposure to exchange rate fluctuations.
 Although we believe our foreign exchange policies are reasonable and prudent under the circumstances, we may experience losses from un-hedged currency fluctuations, which could be significant.
 If our costs increase or our margins decrease, it would have an adverse effect on our business and financial position.